ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 * **tags**  : a list of tags associated with the task
 * **task_type**  : the type of the task.
 See `TaskType` documentation for more information
+* **cost_info**  : optional argument that specify the cost
+    information of the task
+* **optional_target**  : True if the target value in not always available.
+This changes the behaviour and the detection phase of ML cube Platform that will analyse production data without considering the actual target

 **Returns**